MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/README.md

 ```
 In the values.yaml file the alias is the top key, so all of the typical values.yaml, well values, have to be shifted to the right.

+IF you're onboarding an existing app to Argo CD, make sure that self-healing and pruning isn't enabled to avoid issues where an existing resource isn't picked up by/synched with Argo CD.
+If this happens:
+  * If you synch the app but don't enable pruning and self-healing, values.yaml updates you make will be deployed but needed but un-synched resources won't get deleted.
+  * The issue is probably a naming one that can be fixed by changing the deployment/service annotations within Kubernetes
+  * If the secret doesn't synch you "can" just let Argo CD delete the secret as in nearly all cases a new one will be generated, BUT take that approach at your own risk because YMMV.

 You can also deploy via your typical Kubernetes deployment manifest, service definitions, et al, in those cases I just put those files into the folder instead of the umbrella chart + values.yaml file.

 Once deployed you should see a deployment tile like the ones in the screenshot above, clicking the tile should show you something like this: